 Prioritizing which facilities are a must-have, those that are nice to have, and finally, those that don’t matter will help you filter which properties are worth pursuing.
 Maybe you want a park for the kids?
 A gym on your route home from work?
 Or a bank within walking distance?

 How near to friends and family and family do you want to be?
 Do you need to be close enough to help them out, or will you need help from them?
 Are they going to be popping by every night to see how you are, or would you rather keep them at arm’s length?

 Value for money differs from location to location.
 If you’re looking to get the most for your money, then it could be worth looking somewhere that’s a little cheaper.
 However, this might mean you have to compromise on some of the other factors when deciding where to live.

 A community can sometimes make or break your experience of living in a house.
-If you want a small, close-knit neighbourhood, then research the area and speak to the estate agents.
-You might find some areas even have a dedicated local website or Facebook group.
+If you want a small, close-knit neighborhood, then research the area and speak to the estate agents.
+You might find some areas even have a dedicated website or Facebook group.
 If a community’s not a big thing to you, but you still want somewhere quiet, then maybe look online for crime rates.

 If you’re moving because of work, then you will need to think about where that job is in location to where you are buying.
 But if you’re going to be job hunting once you move, do some basic research beforehand.
 Look if there are any business parks nearby or who the big employers are in the area.

-If you’re planning to stay in the same house for years to come, then it’s worth researching if there is any planned investment in the local area and if there is, make sure this is going to benefit you and the lifestyle you want.
+If you’re planning to stay in the same house for years to come, then it’s worth researching if there is any proposed investment in the area and if there is, make sure this is going to benefit you and the lifestyle you want.
 If you’re after quiet village life and there’s a new housing development planned on the next street, will this ruin your dream property?